TuragaLab/DECODE/DEVELOPER.md

             # assuming you are in the repo folder

-            pytest decode/test  # all tests
+            pytest test  # all tests
-            pytest -m "not webbig"  # without downloading the assets pytest -m "not plot" decode/test  # without the tests that have graphical output
+            pytest -m "not webbig"  # without downloading the assets pytest -m "not plot" test  # without the tests that have graphical output

 4. The package can be used in python as